Search Results for: 13485

 Statistical Techniques Procedure

-This procedure defines requirements for utilizing statistical techniques for establishing, controlling, and verifying the acceptability of process capability and product characteristics.
+This procedure defines requirements for utilizing statistical techniques to establish, control, and verify the acceptability of process capability and product characteristics.

 When is the live webinar scheduled for the Statistical Techniques Procedure?

-The live webinar is scheduled for Monday, October 28, 2024 @ 10:30 a.m.
+The live webinar has been rescheduled for Monday, December 9, 2024 @ 10:30 a.m.
 ET.
-If you purchased the procedure before October 28, you will receive login information to participate in the live webinar.
+If you purchased the procedure before December 9th, you will receive login information to participate in the live webinar.
 The webinar will be hosted on Streamyard.com.
 If you are unable to participate in the live webinar, please send us your questions in advance so that we can be sure to address your questions in the live webinar.
 You will be able to download the recording from the Dropbox folder after the live webinar and you can watch it as many times as needed.

 Contents Sold with the Statistical Techniques Procedure